ChiuWeiChung/notes-markdown/js/data structure&algorithm/data-structure/binary heaps/notes.markdown

 ## Why do we need to know this

 * Binarys heaps are used to implement `priority queues`, which are very commonly used data structures.
-* They are also used quite a bit, with greaph traversal algorithms.
+* They are also used quite a bit, with graph traversal algorithms.

 ## What is Priority Queue?